 - investigating the impact of marine litter on migratory species for UNEP;

 - assessing the current state of research regarding marine litter and ocean clean-up schemes for a large private client

 - assessing the direct and indirect costs of litter in Scotland for Zero Waste Scotland;

-- assessments of the indirect costs of litter in England and Northern Ireland for Keep Britain Tidy and Keep Northern Ireland Beautiful; and
+- assessments of the indirect costs of litter in England and Northern Ireland for Keep Britain Tidy and Keep Northern Ireland Beautiful;

-- research and analysis of community based options for litter prevention for Zero Waste Scotland.
+- research and analysis of community-based options for litter prevention for Zero Waste Scotland.